Some people who lose vision from age-related macular degeneration (AMD) or other eye disease hallucinate or see things that aren't really there.

 “Patients with eye disease who have hallucinations can feel very unnerved,” says ophthalmologist and Academy member Purnima Patel, MD, a retina specialist in Atlanta.
 “They may feel like they are not only losing their sense of sight but also their cognitive function.”

 But, Dr. Patel says, hallucinations in people with vision loss do not stem from neurological problems.
 Rather, they occur when brain craves new images to process.
 Finding none (due to vision loss), the brain resorts to making up images or recalling images from memory.

-These phantom images may be simple lines, shapes, flashes of light or more complex images of faces, people or animals.
-They can occur at any time and last for seconds, minutes or hours.
-Sometimes the images remain still, other times they move around.
+The hallucinations can occur at any time and last for seconds, minutes or hours.
+Sometimes the images remain still and other times they move around.
 People with significant vision loss, especially loss of central vision, are most often affected.

-There is no cure or treatment for Charles Bonnet syndrome, but there are strategies to stave off episodes and cope with hallucinations that occur.
+While there is no cure or treatment for Charles Bonnet syndrome, there are ways to cope with hallucinations and shorten their duration.

 If you feel you are seeing things that aren’t really there, reach out to your doctor or ophthalmologist.
 They will rule out other causes of visual hallucinations like neurological conditions or medication-related side effects.

-If your doctor thinks you have Charles Bonnet syndrome, they will give you techniques to manage the hallucinations.
-These include:
+If your doctor thinks you have Charles Bonnet syndrome, they can provide ways to better manage your condition.
+They may tell you to:

-- Blinking frequently or moving your eyes side-to-side rapidly while keeping your head still
+- blink frequently or move your eyes side-to-side rapidly (while keeping your head still) during an episode

-- Sleeping, exercising and/or relaxing, as fatigue and stress can exacerbate hallucinations
+- get regular sleep and exercise, as fatigue and stress can worsen hallucinations

 “Ophthalmologists can help comfort and support patients by reiterating that what they are experiencing is a by-product of their visual decline, not a reflection of their brain health,” says Dr. Patel.